maarten-pennings/howto/c64functions/readme.md

 A  FLOAT  140  24  32  0  0
 ```

-- For the five bytes of `FL` see
+- For the five content bytes of `FL` see
   [c64usr](https://github.com/maarten-pennings/howto/tree/main/c64usr#comparison).
-- For the five bytes of `S` note that the string is indeed 3
+- For the five content bytes of `S` note that the string is indeed 3
-  characters (`"123"`), and that it is a literal in the BASIC program.
+  characters long (`"123"`), and that it is a literal in the BASIC program.
   BASIC starts at $0800, so address 8/22 for `123` makes sense.
 - The integer `I` was assigned `34*256+17`, the dump shows both 34 and 17
   (in the unusual high-byte/low-byte order).
 - Finally we see `FNF()`.
 Again, the body is in the BASIC text, so address
   8/56 seems plausible, and 9/118 referring to `X` seems also plausible.
-  A quick test indeed discloses the body.
+  We do a quick test to disclose the function body.
 Note that 170 is the
   [token](https://sta.c64.org/cbm64basins2.html) for `+`.
   ```
   FOR A=8*256+56 TO A+4:PRINT CHR$(PEEK(A));:NEXT